medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 The StatisticalInformation is the designated elements of a MedCom Message that has to be gathered for MedCom to monitoring which messages are sent over the EHMI Network.

-The designated elements of a concrete MedCom Messaging Message can be found <a href="https://medcomdk.github.io/MedCom-FHIR-Communication/assets/documents/FHIRMessages_NetworkEnvelopes_EN.html" target="_blank">here</a>
+The designated elements of a concrete MedcomMessagingMessage can be found <a href="https://medcomdk.github.io/MedCom-FHIR-Communication/assets/documents/FHIRMessages_NetworkEnvelopes_EN.html" target="_blank">here</a>

     <Scope>
 	    <Type>StatisticalInformation</Type>